juanpc2018/GW-Instek-GDS-3K/README.md

 VGA to Component Video Input do Not accept 800x600 "Standard VGA Signal", </br>
 PCIe video card with VGA or [DVI-A](https://en.wikipedia.org/wiki/Digital_Visual_Interface#Connector) driver needs to be forced/tweaked to output compatible NTSC / PAL signals, </br>
-This are used mostly for connecting PC/Linux Game Emulators to CRT TVs with YPbPr input. </br>
+This are used mostly for connecting PC/Linux Game Emulators to CRT TVs with YPbPr input "Retro Gaming" </br>

 The Good, the Bad & the Ugly: </br>
 Kramer VP-728 does Not have enough DSP to do Digital PIP </br>